Skip Ribbon Commands

 • a written explanation of the reason for the alteration to the score, signed by the principal

-• a copy of the original Assessment Sheet.
+• a copy of the original assessment sheet.

 If the SAS is received after the final grade has been allocated, the VCAA will determine the final grade.

-School-based assessment: Breaches of rules and investigations
+Breaches of rules and investigations

-Schools should have their own policy and procedures for dealing with allegations that students have breached VCAA examination rules (as published on the VCAA website) or school-based assessment authentication rules.
+Schools should have their own policy and procedures for responding to allegations that students have breached VCAA examination rules or school-based assessment authentication rules.
 The policy and procedures should be clear about roles and responsibilities and who the decision-maker is in relation to any alleged breaches.
-The school policy and procedures should set out the process that will be followed when an allegation is received, the communication that can be expected from the school during the process of investigation and decision-making, the opportunities that will be available for the student to respond to allegations and the possible penalties and the avenues of appeal.
+The school policy and procedures should follow the principles of procedural fairness and describe:

 The school policy and procedures should be made available and explained to students and others in the school community at the start of the academic year.